Green's function for cut points of chordal SLE attached with boundary arcs: Introduction and Main Result

 The two-curve technique in \cite{Two-Green-interior} was later used in \cite{Two-Green-boundary} to study the existence of Green's function for $2$-SLE$_\kappa$ at a boundary point.
 The results of \cite{Two-Green-interior,Two-Green-boundary} may serve as the first few steps in proving the existence of Minkowski content of double points of SLE$_\kappa$.

 In the current paper, we are going to apply the two-curve technique to study the cut point Green's function.
 Let $D$ be a Jordan domain, and $a_1\ne a_2\in\pa D$.
 Let $\kappa\in(4,8)$, and $\gamma_1$ be a chordal SLE$_\kappa$ curve in $D$ from $a_1$ to $a_2$.
 In order to apply the technique, we introduce two other points $b_1,b_2\in\pa D$ such that $b_j$ lies on the open boundary arc of $D$ from $a_j$ to $a_{3-j}$ in the clockwise direction.
 Let $A_j$ be the open boundary arc of $D$ with end points $b_1,b_2$ that contains $a_j$, $j=1,2$.
-Instead of considering the Green's function for cut points of $\gamma_1$, we study the Green's function for the union $\gamma_1\cup A_1\cup A_2$.
+Instead of considering the Green's function for cut points of $\gamma_1$, we study the Green's function for the cut points of the union $\gamma_1\cup A_1\cup A_2$.
+This is a compromise we have to make now in order to apply the two-curve technique in \cite{Two-Green-interior}.
 Our main theorem is the following.

 \begin{Theorem} Let $z_0\in D$ and $R=\dist(z_0,D^c)$.
 Let $f$ be a conformal map from $D$ onto $\D$ such that $f(z_0)=0$.
 Let $w_j,v_j\in\R$ be such that $e^{iw_j}=f(a_j)$ and $e^{iv_j}=f(b_j)$, $j=1,2$.
 Let $\alpha_0$ be as in (\ref{alpha0}).
-Define $G_D(a_1,b_1,a_2,b_2;z_0)=|f'(z_0)|^{\alpha_0} \til G(w_1,v_1,w_2,v_2)$, where \BGE \til G(w_1,v_1,w_2,v_2):=\Big|\sin\Big(\frac{w_1-w_2}2\Big)\Big|^{\frac 8\kappa -1}\Big|\sin\Big(\frac{v_1-v_2}2\Big)\Big|^{\frac{(\kappa-4)^2}{2\kappa}} \prod_{j=1}^2\prod_{s=1}^2 \Big|\sin\Big(\frac{w_j-v_s}2\Big)\Big|^{1-\frac 4\kappa}. \EDE Let $\beta_0=1-\frac 8{5\kappa}$.
+Define $ {G_{D;a_1,b_1,a_2,b_2}(z_0)}=|f'(z_0)|^{\alpha_0} \til G(w_1,v_1,w_2,v_2)$, where \BGE \til G(w_1,v_1,w_2,v_2):=\Big|\sin\Big(\frac{w_1-w_2}2\Big)\Big|^{\frac 8\kappa -1}\Big|\sin\Big(\frac{v_1-v_2}2\Big)\Big|^{\frac{(\kappa-4)^2}{2\kappa}} \prod_{j=1}^2\prod_{s=1}^2 \Big|\sin\Big(\frac{w_j-v_s}2\Big)\Big|^{1-\frac 4\kappa}. \EDE Let $\beta_0=1-\frac 8{5\kappa}$.
 Then there is a positive constant $C_0$ depending only on $\kappa$ such that

 Here the implicit constants in the $O(\cdot)$ symbol depend only on $\kappa$. \end{Theorem}

 We will basically follow the approach in \cite{Two-Green-interior}.
 First suppose $D=\D$, $z_0=0$, $b_1=1$, and $b_2=-1$.
 Let $\gamma_2$ be a time-reversal of $\gamma_1$, which by reversibility of SLE$_\kappa$ (cf.\ \cite{MS3}) is a chordal SLE$_\kappa$ in $\D$ from $a_2$ to $a_1$.
 We then grow $\gamma_1$ and $\gamma_2$ simultaneously respectively from $a_1$ and $a_2$ with random speeds such that at any time $t$ before the first time $T$ that $A_1\cup \eta_1[0,T]$ intersects $A_2\cup \eta_2[0,T]$, Conditions (C1) and (C2) are both satisfied.
 By mapping the remaining domain conformally onto $\D$ with $0,1,-1$ fixed, we obtain a two-dimensional diffusion process $(Z_1(t),Z_2(t))$ taking values in $(0,\pi)^2$.
 We then use orthogonal polynomials to derive the transition density of $(Z_1,Z_2)$, and use it to prove Theorem \ref{Main-thm}.